jhsiao21/DemoWithFacebookAndGoogleLoginUsingFirebase/README.md

 * Open info.plist to look for URL types, and add URL Schemes for fbxxxx and com.googleusercontent.apps.xxxxxxx

 If you want to see the tutorial , please check out: http://www.appcoda.com/firebase-facebook-login/
-I also implemented an iOS app of <a href="https://github.com/jhsiao21/SocialLoginDemoUsingFirebase-ObjC">Objective-C version.</a>
+And I've implemented an iOS app of <a href="https://github.com/jhsiao21/SocialLoginDemoUsingFirebase-ObjC">Objective-C version.</a>